angadhn/MySite/_notes/Graeber and Thiel.md

 ---
 title: Graeber and Thiel on Stagnation
 ---

-_This is a summary towards a longer form essay that will eventually go into "Longer Form" writing_

 My friends are big fans of David Graeber's _Bullshit Jobs_ and _Debt_.
 Having been more a listener of his, I find his candor amusing and cutting.
 So when I happened upon him and Peter Thiel talking, I wasn't